CSI-Eduardo-Pinera/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Some benefits for using Markdown are- Markdown can be used for everything.
+People use it to create websites, documents, notes, books, presentations, email messages, and technical documentation.
+Markdown is portbale.

 What does "cd" stand for?

- - Answer:
+ - Answer: CD stands for change directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: I never got stuck with my console.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I never considered searching for other commands to run.

 What would you like to program?

- - Answer:
+ - Answer: I would like to program videogames.

 Type down any class notes below this sentence: